Four-of-clubs/Love-Projects/README.md

 A collection of the projects I have made to run in Love2D - A Lua based, open source game engine!

-As of Aughest 2023, I am putting together this GitHub page to backup and showoff some of the work I've done in Love2D over the past ~2 years.
+As of August 2023, I am putting together this GitHub page to backup and showoff some of the work I've done in Love2D over the past ~2 years.
 These were all personal projects made simply for the joy of it.

 If you are looking to run these files check out Love2D's page here: https://love2d.org/